hyeongmokoo/SAAR/README.md

 SAAR provides an efficient working environment for both general and advanced GIS users.
 For general GIS users with limited programming skills, SAAR furnishes advanced SDA tools in a popular ArcGIS environment with graphical user interfaces.
 For advanced GIS users, SAAR offers an extensible GIS platform to help them customize and implement SDA functions with relatively little development effort.

-You can find an installation file, a user tutorial and a sample dataset from https://hymokoo.weebly.com/gis-applications.html
+You can find an installation file, a user tutorial and a sample dataset in https://hymokoo.weebly.com/gis-applications.html

 The reference for SAAR will appear in Transactions in GIS (2018).